The Importance of a Municipal Court Lawyer to Represent You in a Dwi/Dui Case

 - Community service

-- Ignition interlock system installed in car
+- Ignition interlock system installed in the car

 - Jail/Prison time

 Many of these penalties for a DWI conviction can be imposed even for first-time offenders.
 If you do not obtain experienced counsel in a DWI case, you may not be aware of the multitude of fines and penalties that you are subject to, leaving you vulnerable to a more severe sentence than you should actually be facing.
 With proper representation and with the right facts, your attorney may be able to negotiate with the prosecutor before trial to get you a reduced charge and lesser sentence than you would get if found guilty.
 If the prosecutor offers a plea deal, or a lighter sentence in exchange for you pleading guilty, your attorney will be able to inform you of the fines, costs and sentence you are likely to face if you go to trial and lose.
 You can then evaluate this exposure to the probable sentence you’ll get under a plea deal.
-This allows you to weight the two options against each other.
+This allows you to weigh the two options against each other.

 While the final sentence is up to the discretion of the Municipal Court Judge, New Jersey Law outlines specific parameters that many of the penalties must fall within, depending on if you have been found guilty of DWI/DUI.

-First time offenders are separated into two categories.
-Those with a BAC between .08% and .10% receive a fine between $250 and $400, a three month suspension of their license, 12-48 hours in the Intoxicated Driver Resource Center and up to 30 days in prison, as well as a $1,000 NJ Division of Motor Vehicles surcharge plus additional fines and costs of Court.
-First time offenders with a BAC of over .10% receive a fine between $300 and $500, a seven month to one year license suspension, 12-48 hours in the Intoxicated Driver Resource Center, up to 30 days in prison, plus costs and fines similar to those which someone with a lesser BAC receives.
+First-time offenders are separated into two categories.
+Those with a BAC between .08% and .10% receive a fine between $250 and $400, a three-month suspension of their license, 12-48 hours in the Intoxicated Driver Resource Center and up to 30 days in prison, as well as a $1,000 NJ Division of Motor Vehicles surcharge plus additional fines and costs of Court.
+First-time offenders with a BAC of over .10% receive a fine between $300 and $500, a seven month to one-year license suspension, 12-48 hours in the Intoxicated Driver Resource Center, up to 30 days in prison, plus costs and fines similar to those which someone with a lesser BAC receives.
 One big strike against you is the ability of the Court to impose an ignition interlock device.
 The Municipal Court Judge has the discretion to order a breathalyzer device be placed within your car that measures your BAC every time you enter the car.
 If activating the device prevents the car from turning on if BAC registers above the specified limit.
 Such a device can be placed on the car for six months to one year.

-For second time offenders, the fine is between $500 and $1000 with mandatory community service for 30 days.
+For second-time offenders, the fine is between $500 and $1000 with mandatory community service for 30 days.
 Imprisonment of 2 to 90 days is also mandated.
 Your license is suspended for two years, the ignition interlock device is installed for one to three years, and additional fines are imposed, including a $1,000 DMV surcharge for three years.
-For third time offenders, a $1,000 fine, imprisonment for at least 180 days, a ten year loss of license, a vehicle ignition interlock device installed upon license restoration, as well as the $1,000 DMV surcharge for three years and other fines and possible additional penalties are virtually guaranteed.
+For third-time offenders, a $1,000 fine, imprisonment for at least 180 days, a ten-year loss of license, a vehicle ignition interlock device installed upon license restoration, as well as the $1,000 DMV surcharge for three years and other fines and possible additional penalties are virtually guaranteed.

 Many people underestimate the value of having an experienced DWI/DUI attorney, especially in DWI/DUI cases.
 As previously mentioned, DWI/DUI convictions can have serious implications to your future.
 But what exactly can will a qualified DWI/DUI lawyer do for you?
 We’re glad you asked.